lincs_update_atoms_ind operates on coordinates which are NaN

 this could lead to valgrind warnings and floating point exceptions.

-#3 Updated by Roland Schulz almost 3 years ago
+#3 Updated by Roland Schulz about 3 years ago

 The compiler version (I tested GCC 4.5 and 4.4) and SIMD (SSE4.1 or AVX) doesn't seem to matter.
 What does matter is the CUDA version.
 I can only reproduce it with Cuda 4.1.
 Both with 4.0 and 4.2 I don't get an exception.
 No numbers are printed to the log file before the exception occurs.
 If I disable the exception (but keep the rest of the commit) then I don't see any NaN in the log file and it passes the regressiontest.
 I did this on the Jenkins bs-nix1204 node.

-#4 Updated by Roland Schulz almost 3 years ago
+#4 Updated by Roland Schulz about 3 years ago

 I just ran it again with 4.0 and got an exception in nbnxn_vsite.
 I cannot reproduce it (rerunning it 50 times).
 That isn't that unsurprising given that the CUDA kernels aren't reproducible.
 I assume the rounding in 4.1 makes it likely to occur but it is something which can also (but unlikely) happen with other CUDA versions (or even maybe without GPU).